Two-view Graph Neural Networks for Knowledge Graph Completion: Related work

-It is worth mentioning that several KG embedding approaches have been proposed to adapt GNNs for knowledge graph link prediction (\cite{schlichtkrull2017modeling,shang2019end,vashishth2020compositionbased}).
-In general, these GNN-based models adopt an encoder-decoder architecture, wherein the encoder module modifies the vanilla GNNs to update the vector representations of entities and relations, and then the decoder module adopts a score function (\cite{NIPS2013_5071,Yang2015,Trouillon2016,Dettmers2017,Nguyen2018ConvKBfull}) to return the triple scores.
-For example, R-GCN \cite{schlichtkrull2017modeling} modifies the basic form of GCNs in Equation \ref{equa:gcn} to introduce a specific encoder to update entity embeddings as:
+It is worth mentioning that several KG embedding approaches have been proposed to adapt GNNs for knowledge graph link prediction \citep{schlichtkrull2017modeling,shang2019end,vashishth2020compositionbased}.
+For example, R-GCN \citep{schlichtkrull2017modeling} modifies the basic form of GCNs to introduce a specific encoder to update entity embeddings: